 Ingredients: Ground Meat, Vegetables (Parsley, Dill, Leeks, and Tarragon), Chickpeas, Rice, Onion, Walnuts, Soaked Plums or Raisins

 Dampokhtak or Dampokht is a brewed mixture of rice with other ingredients.
 There are different types of Dampokht in Iran, and they are very popular due to their simplicity of cooking, deliciousness, and being nutritious.
-Among them, Dampokhtak Shirazi is one of the Shiraz traditional dishes containing lentils, cabbage, and carrots.
-To prepare this famous Shiraz food, the locals first fry onions, carrots, cabbage, and the greens.
+Dampokhtak Shirazi is one of the Shiraz traditional dishes containing lentils, cabbage, and carrots.
+To prepare this famous Shiraz food, the locals first fry onions, carrots, cabbage, and greens.
 Then, they add the lentils and let them cook.
-Finally, they pour the rice in the pot and brew them all together.
-Note that since this food does not contain meat, it is a good option for vegetarians.
+Finally, they pour the rice into the pot and brew them all together.
+Note that since this Shirazi food does not contain meat, it is a good option for vegetarians.

 Ingredients: Rice, Carrot, Lentils, Cabbage, Onion, Greens (Dill, Basil, Tarragon and Parsley), Turmeric, Pepper

 Faloodeh is a Persian frozen dessert that origins from the city of Shiraz.
 This ancient desert is a combination of rice noodles, sugar and rosewater.
 Traditionally, Iranians add lemon juice or sour cherry syrup to Faloodeh to make it more flavoured.
 You can buy the best of this Persian dessert from the shops located behind the Karim khan Citadel.
 Sometimes Faloodeh is served along with traditional ice cream.
 Ingredients: Rice Noodles, Sugar, Rosewater, Lemon Juice or Sour Cherry Syrup